chromium/chromium/tools/perf/cli_tools/tbmv3/validators/README.md

 ```

 For each histogram mapping defined, the validator will check all the major
-statistics (mean, sum, max, min, count) match up to 3 decimal places, and also
+statistics (mean, sum, max, min, count), and all sample values match up.
+The
-each sample value match up to 3 decimal places.
+default precision for float comparison is 1e3.
+You can override the precision
+for all histograms by providing 'float_precision', or for a specific histogram
+by using the `'<v2_histogram_2>': ('<v3_histogram_2>', <precision>)` syntax.

 ## Script validator

-If you want to do more complex checks (e.g. you want more decimal places, you
+If you want to do more complex checks (e.g. you don't want to check all the
-don't want to check all the samples values are equal because some samples were
+samples values are equal because some samples were dropped in the tbmv2 metric
-dropped in the tbmv2 metric etc), you can opt for a script validator.
+etc), you can opt for a script validator.

 To write a script validator, write a python file in this directory with a
 CompareHistogram method.
 The method takes in one argument: test_ctx.